Will Kitterman '17

 When I am not in the office, you can find me in the pool training for my next open water swim or on deck coaching the swim team at my local YMCA.
 Although I have stepped away from teaching, I find fulfillment in coaching these young swimmers.

 Meaghan Leong '14

 My Saint Michael's mathematics education has helped me thrive in projects involving big data.
 I am constantly asked to perform big data analysis on small side projects because of my math background.
 Those opportunities have allowed me to join many of the diverse and innovative projects Verizon is working on.
-I want to continue my mathematics education and I hope to some day earn my masters degree.
+I want to continue my mathematics education and I hope to some day earn my MBA degree.

 Jeff Trites '14

 I am currently working as a Public Health Analyst for the Vermont Department of Health (VDH).
 My work primarily supports the Division of Alcohol and Drug Abuse Programs.
 My day-to-day work typically consists of responding to data requests, writing data briefs, and performing any general data analysis and research related to drug and alcohol use/misuse across the state of Vermont.
 Additionally, half of my time goes toward working as an evaluator for the Strategic Prevention Framework for Prescription Drugs grant.
 This grant is aimed at preventing the misuse of prescription opioids among youth and young adults in Vermont through various media and outreach programs.
 My role as an evaluator is to determine how effective any grant-related programs have been and to engage with stakeholders to determine what is needed to achieve any desired goals over time.

 Before being hired as a full-time employee at VDH, I was an intern in the Oral Health program.
 I spent most of my time writing data briefs with the aim of explaining the connection between oral health and overall health.
 This internship was done as part of my graduate work at the University of Vermont where I earned a Master’s of Science in Biostatistics.